Noche de Entierro (Nuestro Amor)

-"Noche de Entierro (Nuestro Amor)" ("Night to Bury (Our Love)") is a reggaeton song performed by artists Daddy Yankee, Wisin & Yandel, Héctor el Father, Zion and Tony Tun Tun.
-The song was produced by Luny Tunes, Tainy and Doble A & Nales and written by Gabriel Padilla.
-The song was featured in Mas Flow: Los Benjamins and is one of the most successful songs in the history of the genre.
+"Noche de Entierro (Nuestro Amor)" ("Night to Bury (Our Love)") is a reggaeton song performed by artists Daddy Yankee, Wisin & Yandel, Zion, Héctor el Father and Tony Tun Tun.
+It was produced by Luny Tunes, Tainy and Doble A & Nales and written by Gabriel Padilla.
+The track was featured in Mas Flow: Los Benjamins and is one of the most successful songs in the history of the genre.
 It is usually seen as a sequel to "Mayor Que Yo".
-"Noche de Entierro" features music instruments like flute, accordion, guitar, bass and electronic keyboard.
+"Noche de Entierro (Nuestro Amor)" features music instruments like flute, accordion, guitar, bass and electronic keyboard.

 Music video

 The music video features all the artists in separate places, accompanied with a group of girls dancing a choreography.
 Zion doesn't appear in the music video as well as his verse on the song (Luny Tunes and Tainy appear on the video during Zion's verse instead).
-The video version of the song has a little different instrumental, in which is aggregate an electronic keyboard effect and the bass (the same instrumental was used for the remix version).
+The video version of the song has a different instrumental, which is an electronic keyboard effect and the bass (the same instrumental was used for the remix version).